Lizzie Borden took an axe, And gave her mother forty whacks

 The Inquest, the Trial, and the Verdict

-On August 11th, after Andrew’s and Abby’s funerals, and after investigation by police into the suspects — including John Morse, Bridget, Emma, and even an innocent Portugese immigrant who was initially arrested but quickly released — Lizzie Borden was charged with double homicide and escorted to jail.
+On August 11th, after Andrew’s and Abby’s funerals, and after investigation by the Fall River police into the suspects — including John Morse, Bridget, Emma, and even an innocent Portugese immigrant who was initially arrested but quickly released — Lizzie Borden was charged with double homicide and escorted to jail.

 There, she would spend the next ten months awaiting trial in a case that quickly became a national sensation.

-Lizzie’s first hearing, on August 9th, two days before being arrested, was one of conflicting statements and potentially medicated confusion.
+The first hearing of Lizzie Borden, on August 9th, two days before being arrested, was one of conflicting statements and potentially medicated confusion.
 She had been prescribed frequent doses of morphine for her nerves — newly found, after being totally calm on the day of the murders — and this may have affected her testimony.

 Her behavior was recorded as being erratic and difficult, and she would often refuse to answer questions even if they were for her own benefit.
 She contradicted her own statements, and provided varying accounts of the day’s events.